jedi101/CataasExtension/README.md

 # CataasExtension

 ### Description
-Replaces every image on a website with cats using the cataas.com API, how lovely?
+A browser extension that replaces every image on a website with cats using the cataas.com API, how lovely?

 ### Link to a demo (TODO)